The world is your playground.

 Have a Gay ‘ol Time at Pride!

 San Francisco’s Pride celebration is the largest LGBT gathering in the nation, reflective of the open and loving culture of the Bay Area as a whole.
 This year’s theme is global equality with a focus on social, political, and educational advocacy for LGBT people around the world.
-We’re celebrating Pride here in San Francisco, and we hope you have a gay ‘ol time no matter where you are!
+We’re celebrating Pride here in San Francisco, and we hope you have a gay ‘ol time no matter … Continue reading Have a Gay ‘ol Time at Pride!

 The Sharing Economy in San Francisco

 As a hub of technological development and innovation, San Francisco is oftentimes the breeding ground for entirely new industries and economies.
 As these new economies grow, the city inevitably becomes involved in issues that other local governments have never before had to experience.
-Just last week, there was a hearing at City Hall to discuss a proposal to charge residents who rent rooms out on Airbnb the same taxes that commercial hotels have to pay.
+Just last week, there was a hearing at City Hall to discuss a proposal to charge residents who rent rooms out on … Continue reading The Sharing Economy in San Francisco

 Getting to Know Your Own City with the Help of Vayable